 The ventricular assist device (VAD) helps to pump blood through the lower chambers of a person’s heart to the other parts of his body.
 It has been referred to as a mechanically circulatory assist device.
-This device is inserted in a patient’s chest under the heart and requires surgery.
+Insertion of a Ventricular assist device in a patient’s chest under the heart and requires surgery.
 Commonly, LVAD has been inserted in a patient’s left ventricle.
 It regulates the heart’s pumping capacity, which is very fragile to work.

 VAD is used for heart failure patients who don’t improve with medicines and are waiting for a heart transplant.
 After inserting VAD, patients may experience more power, less fatigue, improved breathing, and a longer survival rate.
 In the U.S, it is estimated that around 50,000-100,000 heart failure persons take advantage of the VAD.
 Currently, LVADs supply a constant blood flow through the heart to the body and refer to as continuous flow devices.
 Furthermore, VAD is lifesaving when a person faces heart failure in severe conditions.

 The doctor recommends a VAD in certain conditions, such as:

 - Bridge towards transplant: A VAD is temporarily used when a patient is waiting for the donor’s heart to be available.
 The VAD may retain blood pumping from the body instead of the damaged heart.
 It is removed when a person receives his new donor heart.
 A VAD can also assist the body’s other organs for better working if a patient is waiting for a heart transplant.